 Passive optical LAN is built on gigabit passive optical network (GPON) that delivers:

 On a single network that can connect everyone with fewer limits than traditional LAN, it also provides full coverage for:

 For larger businesses, it is also scalable and can provide a seamless path from 10 to even 40 Gbps without having to upgrade the cabling.

 Small in size and more powerful in capacity, passive optical network or even GPON is actually still cheaper to install than traditional LAN—allowing many new businesses to start with a state-of-the-art structured cabling system in their new space or for more established businesses to easily fit an infrastructure upgrade in to their budget to keep up with demand.

 According to Nokia Bell Labs Consulting, who ran a comparative study of PON and copper Ethernet LAN, businesses saw a 5-year total cost of ownership that is 20 – 60 percent cheaper than the traditional method.

 Businesses these days are also more concerned with reducing their carbon footprint and successfully implementing green initiatives to meet or exceed industry standards.
 Because this technology is more efficient and powerful, it requires significantly less active components to keep it up and running, leading to less power and air conditioning used to support the infrastructure.

 Is It Right For Your Business?

 With the many advantages of passive optic LAN, it may be the right choice for your business.
 But that decision is best made when consulting with a professional.
 Corporate Technology Solutions has been providing turnkey low voltage and structured cabling solutions throughout the Southwest for over 15 years.
-We have offices in Tempe, Tucson, Las Vegas, Salt Lake City, and Albuquerque and would be happy to discuss your business’s needs and technology strategies.
+We have offices in Tempe, Tucson, Las Vegas, and Salt Lake City and would be happy to discuss your business’s needs and technology strategies.
 Contact us online or give us a call today.